Talkscriber/ts-client-nodejs/README.md

 <h3 align="center">
-  Node.js Client API for State-of-the-Art Speech-to-Text, Suitable for Modern Conversational AI
+  ts-client: Node.js Client API for State-of-the-Art Speech-to-Text, Suitable for Modern Conversational AI
 </h3>

-# About
+# About ts-client
 Talkscriber offers a state-of-the-art Speech-to-Text (STT) platform tailored for conversational AI enterprises.
 It provides exceptional transcription services with a strong emphasis on privacy and security to enhance customer communication while protecting their sensitive information.

 # Key Features